 24 – Pepper Pot

-Small pieces of boiled okra are then added into the mixture, and either left to simmer to offer a little crunch, or mashed into a puree that holds the stew together wonderfully well.
+Small pieces of boiled okra are then added to the mixture and either left to simmer to offer a little crunch or mashed into a puree that holds the stew together wonderfully well.

 25 – Black Pudding